SOFTWARE DEVELOPMENT

 Ease: Embraced every sprint

-Difficult: Late changes costly
+Difficult: Late changes are costly

 Moderate: Structured change control